-The long awaited Integrated Resource Plan published on Friday, 18 October, affirms the increasingly important contribution of renewables to South Africa’s energy mix.
+The long awaited Integrated Resource Plan published in October 2019, affirms the increasingly important contribution of renewables to South Africa’s energy mix.

-A misleading narrative peddled by uninformed commentators is that the costs relating to Eskom’s current fleet of coal-fired plants built in the 1960s and 70s, and which are fast approaching the end of their intended operational life spans, should determine the cost benchmark for renewables.
-The correct answer requires a far wider perspective on the matter.
+A misleading narrative peddled by uninformed commentators is that the costs relating to Eskom’s current fleet of coal-fired plants built in the 1960s and 70s (which are fast approaching the end of their intended operational life spans) should determine the cost benchmark for renewables.
+This is like comparing apples with pears, and the correct answer requires a far wider perspective on the matter.

-In fact, it is more appropriate to compare the cost of constructing new power plants for each technology, in today’s terms.
-Then the fuel supply and the ongoing repairs and maintenance should be added, when calculating the all-in cost of producing a unit of electricity from renewables and from coal respectively.
-Lastly, the party who bears these costs is critical to the comparison.
+It is more appropriate to compare the costs of constructing new power plants for each technology, in today’s monetary terms.
+The following aspects need to be considered, when comparing the all-in cost of producing a unit of electricity from a renewable source to that from coal:

-It is instructive that over the past 10 years both forms of energy have been developed in South Africa.
-Medupi and Kusile are Eskom’s new flagship coal-fired plants, whilst some 92 Independent Power Producers (IPPs) have signed contractual agreements to build renewable energy projects and supply electricity to Eskom under the Renewable Energy Independent Power Producer Programme (REIPPP).
+It is instructive that, over the past 10 years, both forms of energy have been developed in South Africa.
+Medupi and Kusile are Eskom’s two new flagship coal-fired plants, whilst some 92 Independent Power Producers (IPPs) have signed contractual agreements to build renewable energy projects and supply electricity to Eskom under the Renewable Energy Independent Power Producer Programme (REIPPP).

 The following key differences between the coal and renewable developments are clear: